vmagnin/TapTempo-Fortran/README.md

 # TapTempo Fortran

 A command line `taptempo` written in modern Fortran and under GNU GPLv3 license.
 Listen to a song and hit enter key with style and you'll get the corresponding number of beats per minute (BPM).
 This tool is very useful to quickly find the tempo of a song.
+You can also use it to measure your heart rate: (gently) put one hand around your throat and tap the enter key at each beat.

 The original TapTempo was written in C++, but lots of porting in other languages have been developed via the [LinuxFr website](https://linuxfr.org/wiki/taptempo).
 There is even a [TapTempo Federation](https://github.com/Taptempo-Federation).